ILLiad will update you on the status of your requests at any time, when you select "View Active Requests" from the ILLiad Menu.

 Not via ILLiad.
 ILLiad can only be used to request materials that are not owned by the MIT Libraries.

-However, it might be possible to obtain things that are checked out to another patron via Borrow Direct or the Boston Library Consortium.
-To find out how to search for and request items using Borrow Direct and BLC, please see MIT’s WorldCat Help.
+However, it might be possible to obtain things that are checked out to another patron via Borrow Direct.
+To find out how to search for and request items using Borrow Direct, please see MIT’s WorldCat Help.

 Because ILLiad requires Touchstone Authentication, designated borrowers can not place requests via ILLiad on behalf of someone else.
 The designated borrower may pick up items requested via ILLiad once those items have arrived in the library.